Budibase/website/content/blog/inside-it/in-house-development-examples.md

 That’s the true value of learning by example.

-In this article, we’re looking closely at some of the most illustrative in-house development examples, to help you make the most of your internal team’s resources.
+In this article, we’re looking closely at some of the most illustrative in-house software development examples, to help you make the most of your internal team’s resources.

 But first, let’s take a quick step back.